Skip to main

 Diversification and correlation

 For most investors, there’s not much to be done to influence systemic risk.
 Modern Portfolio Theory does, however, offer a guide for mitigating asset-specific risk, through diversification*.
-Diversifying investments is the practice of not putting all your eggs in one basket, instead investing in assets that may respond differently to changes in the market.
+Diversifying investments is the practice of investing in assets that may respond differently to market changes.
+Consider it the opposite of putting all your eggs in one basket.
+A central tenet of portfolio diversification is correlation, a statistical measurement that compares how two securities move in relation to each other.
+For example, when a stock and a bond—or stocks in different industries—move differently over time, they’re said to be negatively correlated.

 Modern Portfolio Theory argues that investors shouldn’t consider the assets in a portfolio in isolation; rather they must be considered as they relate to each other, “both in terms of potential return and the level of risk each asset carries.”

 Gaining a holistic view of your portfolio's investments can help mitigate the effect of a particular asset by spreading investments across different types of asset classes.
 This can be done by considering how each security’s risk and rewards fit into the portfolio's overall risk and reward profile.
-For example, stocks, bonds, and other securities may have different relationships with each other.
-And if one investment in a portfolio performs badly, then assets that have been negatively correlated with it could do well, which may reduce your overall portfolio risk.
+For example, stocks, bonds, and other securities may have different relationships to each other.
+And if one investment in a portfolio performs badly, then assets that are negatively correlated with it could do well, which may reduce your overall portfolio risk.

 *Diversification does not assure a profit or protect against loss.